AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/marketing-roi.md

 #### Consolidated Tables

 **Original architecture:** In order to bring together your spend from various sources (like Facebook Ads or Google Adwords), we recommend creating a **consolidated table** of all of your ad spend.
 You will need an analyst to complete this step for you.
-If you haven't already, [file a support request](../../getting-started/support.md) with the subject **[MARKETING ROI ANALYSIS]**, and an analyst will create this table.
+If you have not already, [file a support request](../../getting-started/support.md) with the subject **[MARKETING ROI ANALYSIS]**, and an analyst will create this table.

 **New architecture:** You can follow the example set forth in [this Analysis Library](../data-analyst/data-warehouse-mgr/create-dw-views.md) topic.
 Consolidated Tables are now known as Data Warehouse Views on the new architecture.